imclaren/calmcache/README.md

 	log.Fatal(fmt.Errorf("returned value error"))
 }
 ```
+# Getting and putting bytes without saving in memory
 calmcache writes and reads directly to and from files, and does not require values to be saved in memory.
 For example:

 ```